 designate a contact point for the purpose of receiving inspection reports pursuant to paragraph [23.i)] of this CMM.

-transmit the name and contact information for its contact points to the NPFC Secretariat no later than 30 days following the entry into force of this CMM.
+if the contact points are not recorded in the FAO Global Information Exchange System (GIES), transmit the name and contact information for its contact points to the NPFC Secretariat no later than 30 days following the entry into force of this CMM.
 For any subsequent changes, each Member and CNCP shall notify the NPFC Secretariat at least 7 days before such changes take effect.

-The NPFC Secretariat shall establish and maintain a record of contact points based on the lists submitted by the Members and CNCPs .
+The NPFC Secretariat shall establish and maintain a record of contact points based on the lists submitted by the Members and CNCPs and the information collected through the GIES in line with paragraph [36].
 The record and any subsequent changes shall be published promptly on the NPFC website.

 Designated Ports

-Each Member and CNCP shall designate its ports to which foreign fishing vessels may request entry pursuant to this CMM, no later than 30 days following the entry into force of this CMM, by notification to the Secretariat. the Member or CNCP shall notify the NPFC Secretariat of such a change at least 30 days before the change takes place.
+Each Member and CNCP shall designate its ports to which foreign fishing vessels may request entry pursuant to this CMM, no later than 30 days following the entry into force of this CMM either through the GIES or by notification to the Secretariat.
+If a Member or CNCP cannot designate its ports by the deadline, that Member shall inform the Commission of the reason and the timeframe by which the designation will be completed.
+Any subsequent changes to port designations shall be reflected in the GIES or the Member or CNCP shall notify the NPFC Secretariat of such a change at least 30 days before the change takes place.

 Each Member and CNCP shall ensure that it has sufficient capacity to conduct inspections in every designated port pursuant to this CMM.

-The NPFC Secretariat shall establish and maintain a record of designated ports based on the lists submitted by the Members and CNCPs .
+The NPFC Secretariat shall establish and maintain a record of designated ports based on the lists submitted by the Members and CNCPs and the information of designated ports collected through the GIES in line with paragraph [36].
 The Secretariat shall promptly publish the record and any subsequent changes to the NPFC website.

 Advance Request for Port Entry

-Each Member and CNCP shall require foreign fishing vessels seeking to use its ports for any purpose, to submit the information [such as] requested in Annex A, as a minimum standard.
+Each Member and CNCP shall require foreign fishing vessels seeking to use its ports for any purpose, to submit the information requested in Annex A, as a minimum standard.
 This information shall be provided to its contact point indicated on the record of contact points established under paragraph [5] of this CMM, at least 48 hours before the estimated time of arrival of the foreign fishing vessel at the port.

 Each Member and CNCP may also request additional information as it may require to determine whether the foreign fishing vessel seeking to use its ports has engaged in IUU fishing, or related activities.